Rodney Ellis: Harris County Commissioners Court

 In January 2019, Ellis proposed the creation of the Department of Economic Opportunity and Equity, which would address income inequality and other economic disparities in Harris County.
 Economic policies and initiatives would be focused on fair and equitable county contracting, workforce development, community business programs, community-based economic tax incentives, and workers’ rights.

 In August 2019, in response to the economic devastation and inequality exacerbated by Hurricane Harvey in 2017, Ellis worked with representatives from Harris County Community Services Department to help develop Opportunity Builds Harris County, a policy with transformational rules that embed stronger worker protection and economic opportunity provisions into Harris County’s construction contracting practices.
 The policy requires county contractors to pay workers no less than $15/hour on county building projects, addressing Houston’s growing labor shortage for skilled construction workers and ensuring fair and safe practices and sustainable wages.

+In early 2025, Commissioners Court approved the Climate Justice Plan – led by Ellis – that creates a comprehensive strategy to tackle climate change while ensuring that all residents benefit from a sustainable future.
+The plan, with key input from community leaders, sets goals across five key areas – ecology, infrastructure, economy, community and culture – to ensure a thriving, sustainable future for all Harris County residents.
+Central to the plan’s approach is climate justice, which seeks to address the disproportionate impacts of climate change on vulnerable communities by building creative solutions with residents and community organizations.